Australian mangroves: Threats

 Removal of mangrove forests can lead to erosion of the shoreline, exposure of acid sulphate soils, shallowing of estuaries and waterways, and a reduction in water quality.

 These threats can deplete the populations of fish, prawns, crabs and other sea life that use mangroves as breeding and feeding grounds, which would then impact on commercial and recreational fishing.

 Protection and preservation

-About one third of the total area of mangrove forest in Australia is privately owned, including Indigenous reserves.
-Approximately 18% of Australia's mangrove forest areas fall under the protection of National Parks and other reserves.
+About one-third of the total area of Australian mangrove forest is privately owned, including indigenous reserves, with around 18% of the total mangrove areas located within national parks or other officially protected areas.

 Mangroves are protected in Queensland under the Fisheries Act 1994, and in Western Australia under the Wildlife Conservation Act 1950.

-As the benefits of mangroves become more widely known, grassroots efforts to protect mangroves are becoming more common.
-Boardwalks provide opportunities for educating people about the ecological and economic importance of mangroves.
+As the benefits of mangroves become more widely known and valued, grassroots efforts to protect them are becoming more frequent.
+Boardwalks provide visual opportunities for visitors to experience the habitat, further educating the public on the ecological, economic and environmental necessities of mangroves.